Hambleden: Mill End

 Mill End is the southern small hamlet in the civil parish on the main A4155 road between Henley-on-Thames and Marlow, by the River Thames.
 Mill End consists of 32 houses, some on the river bank and others on the northern side of the main road.
 The largest historic home is at the heart of its cluster of buildings, Yewden Manor, listed grade II for architecture.

 The name clearly comes from the mill that is situated near the lock, on the fast-flowing, narrow, high-sided Hambleden Bourne, which discharges here.
 Mill End Farm, which has been run by the Bowden family since at least 1965, is opposite the lock and has farmed most of the land in and around the southern Hambleden area.
-This part of the Thames is characterised by willow trees and a large biodiversity of wildlife including swans, grebes, ducks, herons, terns and kingfishers.
+This part of the Thames is characterised by willow trees and a large biodiversity of wildlife including mute swans, great crested grebes, ducks, grey herons, common terns and kingfishers.
 The footpath next to Hambleden Lock, the public towpath, provides a significant amenity to Mill End.

 Anne Petrie, daughter of the famous Egyptian archaeologist Flinders Petrie lived in Mill End; she is buried in Hambleden church-yard.